Carrot “Rice” Leek Risotto with Bacon

 Aside from spiralizing zucchinis, there are many other vegetables that can be turned into noodles.
 Actually, spiralizing is a great way to eat seasonally.
 For example, over at Inspiralized, I made a lot of butternut squash and sweet potato noodles this winter.

 While these veggie noodles allow us to make hearty bowls of low-calorie and low-carb pasta, they can also be turned into rice!
 By simply placing your spiralized vegetables into a food processor and pulsing for a few seconds, the noodles are transformed into rice-like “bits,” perfect for using as rice.

 Not only is this “spiralized rice” clean-eating friendly, it’s quicker and easier!
 No more waiting for water to boil, no more expensive rice cookers and no more accidental mush.
-For my how-to video on this process (using butternut squash as an example), click here.

 What vegetables work best as rice?
 Any vegetable that doesn’t have a high water content (ie zucchini), such as butternut squash, beets, plantains, sweet potatoes and of course, carrots.